openai/pixel-cnn/README.md

 of [PixelCNN++](https://openreview.net/pdf?id=BJrFC6ceg), as described in the following
 paper:

-**PixelCNN++: A PixelCNN Implementation with Discretized Logistic Mixture Likelihood and Other Modifications, by Tim Salimans, Andrej Karpathy, Xi Chen, Diederik P. Kingma, and Yaroslav Bulatov.
+**PixelCNN++: A PixelCNN Implementation with Discretized Logistic Mixture Likelihood and Other Modifications**, by Tim Salimans, Andrej Karpathy, Xi Chen, Diederik P. Kingma, and Yaroslav Bulatov.

 Our work builds on PixelCNNs that were originally proposed in [van der Oord et al.](https://arxiv.org/abs/1606.05328)